CiscoDevNet/terraform-provider-intersight/website/docs/d/management_entity.html.markdown

 # Data Source: intersight_management_entity
 Logical representation that captures the role of each Fabric Interconnect in UCS Manager.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_management_entity.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `cluster_link_state`:(string) Cluster link state between the Fabric Interconnects.
 * `cluster_readiness`:(string) Cluster readiness of the Fabric Interconnect.